apache/linkis/README.md

     3. The computation governance service includes the focal point of Linkis 1.0.
 It can be divided into three stages named submission -> preparation -> execution, to comprehensively upgrade the ability of Linkis to execute, manage and control user tasks.

 - **Support for full stack computation storage engine architecture**.
-As a computation middleware, it receives, executes and manages tasks and requests from users for various computation storage engines, including batch tasks, interactive query tasks, real-time streaming tasks and storage tasks, and provides powerful computation governance capabilities such as reusage, warm-up , current-limiting, engine-switching and full life cycle management of engines;
+As a computation middleware, it will receive, execute and manage tasks and requests from users for various computation storage engines, including batch tasks, interactive query tasks, real-time streaming tasks and storage tasks, and provide powerful computation governance capabilities such as reuse, warm-up , current-limiting, engine-switching, full life cycle management of engines;

 - **More powerful resource management capabilities**.
-ResourceManager not only extends the resource management capabilities of Linkis0.X for Yarn and Linkis EngineManager, but also provides tag-based multi-level resource allocation and recycling capabilities, allowing ResourceManager have powerful resource management capabilities across mutiple Yarn clusters and mutiple computation resource types;
+ResourceManager is not only capable of managing resources for Yarn and Linkis EngineManger as in Linkis0.X, but also extends its capabilities to providing tag-based multi-level resource allocation and recycling , allowing itself to have powerful resource management capabilities across mutiple Yarn clusters and mutiple computation resource types;

-- **Whole-process labelization**.
-Based on multi-level combined labels, Linkis1.0 provides cross-IDC and cross-cluster computation task routing management and control capabilities, and multi-tenant isolation capabilities for EngineConnManager and EngineConn;
+- **labeling in full-process**.
+Based on multi-level combined tags, Linkis1.0 provides cross-IDC and cross-cluster computation task routing management and control capabilities, and multi-tenant isolation capabilities for EngineConnManager and EngineConn;

 - **Unified Context Service**.
-Unified user and system resource files (JAR, ZIP, Properties, etc.), unified management of parameters and variables across users, systems, and calculation engines.
-Once set, automatically referenced anywhere;
+Unified user and system resource files (JAR, ZIP, Properties, etc.), unified management of parameters and variables across users, systems, and calculation engines, one setting and automatic reference everywhere;

 - **Unified materials**.
-Includes system and user-level material management.
-These materials can be shared and transferred across different users and systems, and will be automatically managed during their entire life cycle.
+System and user-level material management, which can be shared and transferred across users and systems, and support automatic management of the entire life cycle.

 # Documentations：